TSABM/inbre-retina/README.md

 performed what will hopefully be the last refactor of the base code.
 Working on rendering those images now on the canvas.

-Base canvas now renders again, hooking up the menubar to load one image
+Base canvas now renders again, hooking up the menubar to load one image.

+I ran tests on the first attempt to load an image for labelling, it causes an immediate crash.
+Print off the filepath first to see if your giving it garbage.

 ## Day 21 6/24/24
 9:39 am - 1:31 pm